210. Introduction to Linguistics. (3). (SS).

 411. Introduction to Linguistics.
 Not open to students with credit for Ling.
 211. (3).
 (SS).

 This course is an introduction to the objectives and methods of modern linguistics.
-Students will learn the essential techniques for describing and analyzing language through working on real examples taken from a variety of languages in the world.
-We will be especially concerned with phonetics and phonology (the nature and organization of the sounds of language) and with morphology and syntax (the formation of words and the organization of words into larger phrases and sentences).
-We will consider how all these aspects of language vary from one dialect or language to another, and we will ask how and why they change through time.
-Some attention will also be given to semantics (how languages convey meanings).
-Students will be required to submit short problems from time to time, but grades will be based upon two hour exams and a final.
-There are no prerequisites.
-Students who have already had a general introduction to linguistics should enroll in an introduction to a specific field within linguistics: 313 (Sound Patterns), 412 (Phonetics), 414 (Semantics and Pragmatics), 415 (Generative Syntax), 417 (Principles of Historical Linguistics), or 442 (Sociolinguistics).
-(Toon)
+It is intended for graduate students, especially those in anthropology and in programs in languages and literatures (American Studies, Classics, English, Romance, Slavic, Germanic, Asian Languages and Cultures, Near Eastern Studies, Comparative Literatures, etc.).
+Upperclass undergraduates are also welcome.
+In addition to readings, lectures, and classroom discussion, students will learn the essential techniques for describing and analyzing language through working on problem sets taken from a variety of languages in the world.
+Topics covered include phonetics and phonology (the nature and organization of speech sounds) and morphology and syntax (the formation of words and the organization of words into phrases and sentences).
+Some attention will also be given to semantics (how languages convey meaning) and pragmatics (how meaning interacts with social and situational context).
+Other topics include variation of linguistic features from place to place (dialect formation) and over the course of time (historical linguistics).
+Course requirements: There will be quizzes and problem sets, an hour exam, and a final exam.
+With approval of the instructor students may write a term paper in lieu of taking the final.
+There are no prerequisites for 411.
+Students who have already had a general introduction to linguistics should enroll in an introduction to a specific field within linguistics: 412 (Phonetics), 414 (Semantics and Pragmatics), 415 (Generative Syntax), 417 (Principles of Historical Linguistics), 419 (Discourse Analysis) or 442 (Sociolinguistics).
+Cost:1 WL:4 (Hook)

 413. Phonology.
 (3).
 (Excl).

-Phonology studies the sound systems in the world's languages.
-We will examine the fundamental elements of speech sounds, the relations among these elements, and higher levels of sound organization.
-As we examine phonological data from a wide range of languages, we will consider the diversity and commonality among human languages.
-We will also consider the relation between phonological description and explanation in contemporary phonological theory.
+Phonology studies the sound system of human speech.
+We will examine the fundamental elements of sounds, the intrinsic structures among the elements, and higher levels of sound organization.
+We will also discuss the nature of sound change, both synchronically and through time, and the diversity and commonality among different human speeches.
+In addition, we will ask what phonology can tell us about the human mind.
 Both theory and problem solving ability will be emphasized.
 Prerequisite: Linguistics 412 or by permission of the instructor.
-Cost:1 WL:4 (Beddor)
+Cost:1 WL:4 (Duanmu)

 414. Semantics and Pragmatics.
 A course in Linguistics, junior standing, or permission of instructor.
 (3).
 (Excl).